Thelwall Viaduct

-The Thelwall Viaduct is a steel composite girder viaduct in Lymm, Warrington, England.
-It carries the M6 motorway across the Manchester Ship Canal and the River Mersey.
-It is between junctions 20 and 21 of the M6, the former also being junction 9 of the M56.
+The Thelwall Viaduct is the name given to a pair of steel composite girder viaducts in Lymm, Warrington, England.
+They carry the M6 motorway across the Manchester Ship Canal and the River Mersey.
+They are between junctions 20 and 21 of the M6, the former also being junction 9 of the M56.

 Structure

 It comprises two separate bridges, one of 4,414 ft long carrying the northbound carriageway, the longest motorway bridge in England when it was opened in July 1963, and one 4,500 ft long carrying the southbound carriageway, opened in 1995.
 The longest single span is that of 336 ft crossing the Ship Canal.

 History

 The scheme was announced on Thursday 9 July 1959 by Minister of Transport Harold Watkinson, with the Gathurst Viaduct and Creswell Viaduct, near Stafford, over the River Sow.
 The bridge would cost £5,056,678, and was to be built by Leonard Fairclough & Son, and designed by Sir James Drake.